cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup_openstack.rst

   git clone https://github.com/cloudmesh/cloudmesh.git
   cd cloudmesh

-To start the instalation of cloudmesh we first need to install a number of packages with::
+To start the installation of cloudmesh we first need to install a number of packages with::

   ./install system